The Seattle to Victoria ferry is the fastest way to travel between downtown Seattle and Victoria, British Columbia.

 - You’ll arrive at Victoria’s Inner Harbour, which is within walking distance of all the best things to see in Victoria and most Victoria hotels.

-Going Through Customs is a Breeze
+Victoria Ferry Customs is a Breeze

 - Relative to the painful experience at the Peace Arch or the endless lines at the airport, the customs process is as easy as pie.